-Collaborative practice and feedback has been embedded as an ongoing process in the school.
 All stage teams meet weekly to collaborate with the focus on teaching, learning and assessment.
-Every teacher meets with our Assistant Principal-Curriculum and Instruction regularly to review student data and develop 'where to next?' in teaching and learning programs.
-Teachers across the school observe and reflect on evidence-based teaching strategies to develop effective classroom practices.
 Professional learning is embedded across the school that is linked to our School Improvement Plan and Situational Analysis.
-Our professional learning for Semester 2 was focused on the new syllabus implementation for 2023 and building the capacity of all staff.
+Our professional learning for Semester 2 was focused on the new syllabus implementation for 2024 and building the capacity of all staff.

-Next year we will continue the professional learning of the new syllabus and engage our 3-6 teachers with the draft 3-6 syllabus for implementation in 2024.
+Next year, we will continue the professional learning of the new syllabus and engage all teachers with the new syllabus implementation and refine teaching and assessment practices.